wvwatson/Budget/README.markdown

+==This code is a brain dump of my ideas how on to make a financial DSL.
+Use it at your own risk==

 Why make a financial domain specific programming language?
 --------------------------------------------------------
 *So that you can to work closer to the financial problem*
 --------------------------------------------------------
+'''
 expenses do

 	  # monthly bills are the default